Nhahan/file-dispatcher/README.md

 # File Dispatcher

-File Dispatcher is a Node.js library for file monitoring and dispatching.
-It provides the ability to handle file events such as creation or renaming in either asynchronous or synchronous mode.
-This library utilizes the `chokidar` package for efficient file system monitoring.
+File Dispatcher is a high-performing Node.js library for file event monitoring and dispatching.
+It efficiently handles file creation or renaming events, providing real-time responses in both synchronous and asynchronous modes.
+Compact yet powerful, it's ideal for event-driven file system interactions.

 ### Features